President Murmu congratulates CWG medal winners | Sports-Games

 - India

-President Droupadi Murmu on Sunday congratulated table tennis players Sharath Kamal and Sathiyan Gnanasekaran and boxer Nikhat Zareen among others for winning medals at the Commonwealth Games in Birmingham.
+President Droupadi Murmu on Monday congratulated pugilist Sagar, badminton players Treesa Jolly, Gayatri and Kidambi Srikanth, table tennis players Sharath Kamal and Sreeja Akula, and Indian women cricket team for winning medals at the Commonwealth Games in Birmingham.

-''Congratulations to Sharath Kamal & Sathiyan Gnanasekaran for winning silver in table tennis at #CommonwealthGames.
-Your formidable partnership has earned you prominence.
-Indians feel proud of you,'' the president tweeted.
+''Congratulations to young pugilist Sagar for winning silver in boxing at #CommonwealthGames.
+Your grit, determination and courage have won you widespread appreciation.
+You have made India proud.
+I am sure you have an illustrious future ahead,'' the president tweeted.

-The Indian duo won the silver for the second successive edition in the men's doubles. ''Heartiest congratulations to World Champion Nikhat Zareen for winning gold in boxing at #CommonwealthGames.
-You have dominated the bouts, much to the delight of fellow Indians.
-Your gold medal means Tiranga flying high at Birmingham.
-You have become an icon, specially for girls,'' Murmu said in another tweet.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)